maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 ## Grants
+- **Aug.
+6, 2026**
+  Our **R35 Maximizing Investigators’ Research Award (MIRA) supplement** proposal was funded by the **National Institute of General Medical Sciences**!
+Many thanks for the support!
 - **Jul.
 13, 2026**
-  We received the **NSF CAREER Award**.
+  We received the **NSF CAREER Award** titled "CAREER: Decoding Tissue Architecture Through Spatial Transcriptomics Integration and 3D Reconstruction".
 Our sincere thanks to the National Science Foundation (NSF) for its support.
 - **Jun.
 15, 2026**
   We received the **Waddell Walker Hancock Cancer Discovery Fund Award** from the Vanderbilt-Ingram Cancer Center.
 Thanks for the Hancock   family fund!
 - **Mar.
 27, 2025**